 Moyle Tower in the 1920s when it had been acquired by the Holiday Fellowship.
 The ‘tower’, no longer with its flagpole, is at the rear of the house.

-But then his health started to deteriorate.
-By 1898 he was described as ‘an invalid’ who needed constant care, and the following year could only go out in a bath chair.
+In 1897 his health started to deteriorate and by 1898 he was described as ‘an invalid’ who needed constant care and could only go out in a bath chair.
 He died on 17 November1901 and left the very tidy sum of £39, 801 in his will.

 Sarah, raised a Presbyterian, had become an Anglican on her marriage, but was apparently very open-minded in matters of religion, and took a great deal of interest in Hythe’s non-conformist churches.
 Her funeral was attended by most of the local Salvation Army congregation.
 She was a well-known philanthropist and hosted annual parties, or ‘treats’, for up to fifty needy children at Moyle Tower.
 Each child was given a toy and a warm garment (the parties were held in winter) before a sit-down tea and games.
 Apart from these occasions, however, she preferred the working classes to be kept at a distance, and complained to Hythe council about the troupes of minstrels who performed on the beach near her house.
 She was also a supporter of the Society for the Preservation of the Beauty of Hythe.
 For the last thirty-four years of her life she was a semi-invalid, and devotedly cared for by a Miss Digance, a nurse.
 There were four other live-in servants to care for her, and for her daughter Freda who lived with her in her final years.
 At Sarah’s death, the Moyle Tower flag was flown at half-mast.